 Obviously, you want to clear this clog.
 The question is how to go about it.
 There are lots of options you have at your disposal, and they are NOT all created equal.
-You should start with a plunger made for the type of drain you’re dealing with; don’t use your toilet plunger in your kitchen sink.
-That’s yucky.
-If a plunger doesn’t do the trick, you have two more options: a chemical cleaning agent or a plumber’s snake.
+You should start with a plunger made for the type of drain you’re dealing with.
+If the plunger doesn’t do the trick, you have two more options: a chemical cleaning agent or a plumber’s snake.
 But which should you use on this particular clog?
-Why does that one work better for X type of clog, but not Y type of clog?

 We can answer most of these questions and help you figure out the right course of action for any clog you might encounter.
 We can also teach you a thing or two about the best ways to unclog a pipe.
 It’s what we do, after all.

 When choosing a chemical drain cleaner, the most important thing is to choose one that will be safe and effective.
-There are a huge variety of chemical cleaners available, but a lot of them contain harmful or even toxic chemicals that can be dangerous to interact with.
+There are a huge variety of chemical cleaners available, but a lot of them contain harmful or even toxic chemicals that can be dangerous to interact with and harsh on your plumbing.
 If you’ve ever been around a chemical drain cleaner before, you probably remember how they tend to sting the eyes.
 Make sure you use gloves whenever handling chemical cleaners, and consider goggles as well.

 The most famous chemical cleaner is probably Drano, but for the reasons we mentioned above, Ben Franklin Plumbing doesn’t recommend that product.
 You need a cleaner that will solve your immediate clog problem without creating bigger problems in the future.
-When we use a drain cleaning products, we go with BioBen.
+When we use a drain unclogger liquid, we go with BioBen.

-BioBen is a natural biological drain line, which means unlike Drano or similar substances, it doesn’t use harmful or caustic chemicals to clean out clogs.
+BioBen is a natural biological drain line, which means that unlike Drano or similar substances, it doesn’t use harmful or caustic chemicals to clean out your clogs.
 Instead, BioBen introduces naturally occurring bacteria into your pipes.
 This bacteria eats the kind of grime that builds up inside pipes, clearing it away without harming the actual walls of the pipe.
-We think that’s pretty clever.
-It’s also considerably safer and more environmentally friendly than traditional chemical cleaners.
+It’s considerably safer and more environmentally friendly than traditional chemical drain pipe cleaners.

 Whichever cleaner you end up going with, do some research on that specific brand.
-Find out how it works and whether or not you think it’ll work for you.
 After that, read the instructions and follow them carefully.
-Make sure you take your time and use all the proper precautions.
-Using chemical cleaners feels really routine, but that’s part of why you should be careful; most car accidents, for example, happen in neighborhoods those involved are familiar with.
+Make sure you take your time and take all the proper precautions.
+Using chemical cleaners may feel routine, but that’s part of why you should be careful; most car accidents, for example, happen in neighborhoods those involved are familiar with.

 Chemical cleaners work best on the sorts of clogs that occur from build-up.
-They’re made to eat away the grime that accumulates from regular usage.
+They’re designed to eat away the grime that accumulates from regular usage.
 If you have a naturally occurring clog that you suspect is close to the top of the pipe, near the drain, a chemical cleaner should be perfectly effective at treating it.
-Chemical products tend to get a little less effective the further away the clog is from the point of entry.
-They also won’t always be able to do too much against tree roots or other items lodged in the pipes.
+Chemical products tend to become less effective the further away the clog is from the point of entry.
+They also won’t be effective against tree roots or other solid items clogging your pipes.

-If you’re suspicious that one of those things is the cause of the clog, you probably should skip the chemical cleaner and try a more invasive solution.
+If you suspect that something lodged in your drain is the cause of the clog, you probably should skip the chemical cleaner and try a more invasive solution.
 Chemical cleaners can be a good first-pass at clearing clogs as long as you use the right one and follow the instructions.
 If the cleaner proves ineffective, you still have other options.
 If it does work, it’s the quickest, easiest, and (usually) cheapest solution.

-A plumber’s snake is for the clogs too heavy-duty for a chemical cleaner to handle.
-It’s a long, thin and flexible length of metal wire, usually around ¼-inch thick and tightly coiled.
-At one end of the snake there will be a handle and crank.
-At the other end there is an auger (it’s that corkscrew-looking thing).
-You thread the end with this auger into the drain you want to snake.
-As you’re pushing the snake further into the drain, rotate the handle clockwise.
-This will rotate the auger and uncoil the snake, allowing it to go further into the pipe.
-This process will dislodge grime along the sides of the pipe’s walls.
+Use a plumber’s snake when a plunger or chemical cleaner isn’t doing the trick.
+Plumber snakes are made of a long, thin and flexible length of metal wire, usually around ¼-inch thick and tightly coiled.
+At one end of the snake is a handle and crank.
+At the other end is an auger (it’s that corkscrew-looking thing).
+You thread the auger end into the drain you want to snake.
+Continue to push the snake further into the drain until you hit an obstruction.
+This may be a bend in the pipe or a clog.
+Either way, rotate the handle clockwise to spin the auger head to maneuver it forward.

-As you’ve probably noticed, one of the chief advantages to a snake is that it’s pretty straightforward.
-As far as home solutions, the snake is your heaviest hitter.
-It can be very helpful to have a snake in the house.
+As far as home solutions, the snake is your strongest drain unblocker.
+It can be very helpful to keep a plumber’s auger or snake in the house.
 You have to be a bit more careful with snakes than you would be with a chemical cleaner, however.
-Make sure you’re not jamming the snake in too hard or rotating too violently.
+Make sure you’re not jamming the snake too hard or rotating too violently.
 If you do it wrong, you could scrape up the inside of your pipes and damage their integrity.

-If you’ve tried a chemical cleaner and a snake and you still can’t clear out a clog, you should call in the cavalry.
-Professional plumbers have access to yet another tier of clog-clearing technology: hydro jetting pipe rejuvenation.
-Hydro jetting uses an awesome, high-tech type of snake with a video camera installed in it.
-We put it down into your pipes and can actually see where the problems are using the camera.
-Then we blast them away with highly pressurized jets of hot water.
+If you’ve tried a chemical cleaner and a snake and you still can’t clear out your clog, it’s time to call in the cavalry.
+Your Benjamin Franklin plumbers have access to yet another tier of clog-clearing technology: hydro jetting pipe rejuvenation.
+Hydro jetting uses a high-tech type of snake with a video camera installed in it.
+We put it down into your pipes to see where the problem is and then we blast the obstruction away with highly pressurized jets of hot water.
 Consider it a kind of clog-clearing “nuclear option.”

-If you need a professional to help clear out your clogs, or if you’re just interested in making sure your pipes are clean and effective so you don’t have to worry about clogs in the first place, get in touch with Ben Franklin Plumbing today.
-Whether it’s plunging, chemical cleaning, snaking, or awesome techno-hydro blasting, we’ve got the experience and skill necessary to clear the toughest clogs.
+If you’re ready for professional help with your clogs, get in touch with Ben Franklin Plumbing today.
+Whether it’s plunging, chemical cleaning, snaking, or awesome techno-hydro blasting, we’ve got the experience and skill necessary to unclog your plumbing and restore your pipes.